 Saturday, May 29, 2010 (Final day in China) 2:12 p.m.
 Beijing time Beijing I am startled by the sensation of leaving.
 It is, at the moment, more overwhelming than the comforting feeling of ‘going home’.
 The leaving is in fact distressing.
 I will miss these extraordinary days immensely…Read more "Extraordinary days"

 Saturday, May 29, 2010 8:30 p.m.
 Beijing time In-flight Where does one begin the story?
-Do you start at the moment of arrival, fifteen hours and 9,000 km away from home, in the moment after you’ve checked-in to your room, unzipped your luggage and, with a slight suspicion that you are dreaming, stare at what […]Read more "Hainan Flight 0495"
+Do you start at the moment of arrival, fifteen hours and 9,000 km away from home, at the moment after you’ve checked-in to your room, unzipped your luggage and, with a slight suspicion that you are dreaming, stare at what […]Read more "Hainan Flight 0495"

 Tuesday, May 11, 2010 4:00 p.m.
 Beijing time Beijing (‘Bei’ ‘jing’ – ‘north’ ‘capital’) I walked out of the international arrival gate at the Beijing airport, luggage in tow, scanning the crowd of Chinese faces for Dr. Zukosky, who said he would be meeting me at the airport.
 Soon enough, I saw Dr. Z’s relieved […]Read more "‘Bei’ ‘jing’ – ‘north’ ‘capital’"